 The history of Government House

-Government House stands on the traditional land of the Ngunnawal people.
-The Office of the Official Secretary to the Governor-General pays respect to the Ngunnawal people and their elders past and present and extend that respect to all Aboriginal and Torres Strait Islander people.
+The Office of the Official Secretary to the Governor-General acknowledges the Ngunnawal people as traditional custodians of the land on which Government House sits.
+We recognise any other people or families with connection to the lands of the ACT and region and acknowledge their continuing culture and contribution to this region.
+We pay respect to elders past and present and extend that respect to all Aboriginal and Torres Strait Islander people.

 The official residence of the Governor-General was originally a humble farmhouse built in the 1830s.
 The size of the property was originally 1035 hectares, which grew to 16,000 hectares (and 40,000 sheep) by the end of the century.